-Making Pinhole Photogravure Prints at No Boundaries International Artist Colony, Bald Head Island, NC 2014
+Making Pinhole Photogravure Prints at No Boundaries International Artist Residency, Bald Head Island, NC 2014

 The gravure paper was exposed in the sun using the contact frame and a UV actinometer, just as the first gravures were made in the 1800s.
 An analog aquatint screen was used instead of dustgrain.
 There were only about 2 days of full sun to make the exposures in the 10 working days I had there.
 I was literally racing against the sun one afternoon trying to get the exposures done before the sun got too low and rain and clouds would move in the following days ahead.